-Surgical Instrument Kit
+Surgical Instrument Kit for CI500 Series

 The Surgical Instrument Kit is appropriate for use with CI500 Series implants.
 A CI500 Series upgrade kit is also available.

 All instruments in the kit are stainless steel and can be cleaned and resterilised as instructed in the Surgical Instrument Sterilisation Reprocessing Guide.